- Simple to look at, easy to use yet made through complex manufacturing procedures for chemical, biological and research laboratories around the world

 Retention on the surface: Particles larger than the holes formed by the network of cellulose fibers will remain on the surface of the filter.
 Likewise, as the surface becomes saturated the ability of retention increases due to the formation of a layer of particles until the fill-up level is reached.
 It is here when the process of filtration stops.

 Retention depth: Refers to the mechanisms of retention produced inside the filter.
 Some of the most important processes are:

 - Electrostatic adsorption: according to the polarity of the filter fibres and of the particles that must go through it, in some cases, attraction occurs which makes these particles adhere to the fibre walls and particles smaller than the size indicated in the specifications of the filter are retained.

 - Effects of inertia: some particles will literally remain stuck inside the network of fibres due to the high kinetic energy with which they penetrate the pores of the frame.

 - Sedimentation: the particles can be captured by the filter network and deposited by gravity in somewhere of the interior space formed by the fibres.

 So due to the extremely complex mechanisms on which filtration depends, it is sometimes impossible to theoretically determine the most adequate filter for filtration.
-It is at this moment when, in the case of difficult filtrations, it is essential to do some comparative testing of filtration between various samples of filter paper according to the parameters of retentions that we need.
-Johnson Test Papers are aware of the difficulty of some operations of filtration and because of this we are willing to help you resolve your problems of filtration for which we have our own laboratory for quality control ensuring consistency in performance.and development of new products.
+In the case of these difficult filtrations, it is essential to carry out comparative testing of filtration between various samples of filter paper according to the parameters of the retention that we require.
+Johnson Test Papers are aware of the difficulty and we are willing to help you resolve your filtration problems.
+Our laboratory focuses on quality control ensuring consistency in performance and development of new products.